 Collins & Milazzo

-(Tallahassee, Florida: Fine Arts Gallery and Museum, School of Visual Arts, Florida State University, 1984)
+(Tallahassee, Florida: Fine Arts Gallery and Museum, School of Visual Arts, Florida State University, 1984).
+OP

 Spiritual America